 Predictive analytics allows marketers to look at all interactions that a user has with any touchpoint and understand what is relevant when it’s relevant to them.
 This helps you deliver a personalized experience throughout the entire lifetime of the customer.

 In addition, because your customer data is always up-to-date, you can make smarter decisions – such as knowing when it’s the best time to cross-sell or upsell with the right emails.

 So, before making any big decisions around marketing campaigns, you can leverage predictions to ensure that you’re making data-driven decisions and setting yourself up for success.

-Thanks to predictive models in email marketing, marketers can now sift through copious amounts of customer data to take key customer engagement decisions.
-Such data-heavy approaches have given marketers today the opportunity to pinpoint customers’ needs at ‘quantumesque’ levels, making the future of email marketing as bright as today!
+Thanks to predictive models in email marketing, marketers can now sift through copious amounts of customer data to make highly informed customer engagement decisions.
+Such data-heavy approaches have given marketers today the opportunity to pinpoint customers’ needs at ‘quantumesque’ levels, making the future of email marketing brighter than ever!